 Tips for Walking Your Dog at night

 Autumn evenings are lovely.
 The leaves are beginning to turn beautiful shades of gold and amber.
 Temperatures are starting to fall, and the woollies and warm coats have been brought out of hibernation.
 This time of year brings new challenges for those of us who have to walk the dog in the evening after work or in the dark mornings before work.
-The fading light means we must take a little more care on our daily walks.
+The fading light means we must take more care on our daily walks.

 Nighttime Dog Walking – wear something bright.

 Hi-viz, or reflective jackets, are available for dogs and cheaply priced at £2-3 for a medium-sized dog jacket.
-Hi-viz jackets for people can be bought for just a few pounds too.
+Hi-viz jackets for people can be bought for just a few pounds, too.

 Another inexpensive option is to use reflective tape, which glows when light falls on it.
-You can wrap this around your dog’s lead and collar and even stick some onto your boots or sleeves.
+You can wrap this around your dog’s lead and collar and stick some onto your boots or sleeves.
 This is a potentially messy option, though, as the tape can be pretty sticky, so don’t use it on anything which could spoil.
-Why not keep a jacket just for dog walking that you can put reflective tape on etc
+Why not keep a jacket just for dog walking that you can put reflective tape on, etc

 Wear suitable gear for the time of year and nighttime dog walking